Elizabeth Hospital Building

 and in Vinton.
 To expand production, in 1907 it opened a new mill at Elizabeth, in a 70,500 acre parcel of long leaf yellow pine that the firm acquired in 1905.
 It platted a mill site and town site, and opened operation in 1909.

-The Industrial Lumber Company's mill at Elizabeth processed 160,000 bf/day.
-Given how the lumber industry worked in Louisiana in that era, this mill, like others, likely operated for only a few years, producing vast amounts of lumber, until all available forest in the area was clearcut.
+The Industrial Lumber Company's mill at Elizabeth processed 160,000 board feet per day.
+Given how the lumber industry operated in Louisiana at that time, this mill, like others, likely ran for only a few years, producing vast amounts of lumber until all the available forest in the area was clearcut.

-The hospital building, a two-story frame structure, has a stone at its front steps with date 1924, but it may have been older.
-1924 may have been when it was restored or rebuilt after a fire.
-It is 11 bays wide and two rooms deep, with a central corridor.
-It has "a central aedicule motif arched entrance under a pediment", and its "exterior features three different types of clapboarding, which lends a subtle textured effect."
+The hospital building, a two-story frame structure, has a stone at its front steps dated 1924, though it may be older.
+The date 1924 may mark when it was restored or rebuilt after a fire.
+The building is 11 bays wide and two rooms deep, with a central corridor.
+It has "a central aedicule motif arched entrance under a pediment", and its "exterior features three different types of clapboarding, which lends a subtle textured effect".
 It is somewhat Colonial Revival in style."

-By 1985, the town included only residential buildings (50 to 75 workers' cottages, and several larger houses presumed to have been for managers), the hospital, the company-built Methodist church, and "a Catholic church which may or may not have been built by Industrial."
+By 1985, the town included only residential buildings (50 to 75 workers' cottages, and several larger houses presumed to have been for managers), the hospital, the company-built Methodist church, and "a Catholic church which may or may not have been built by Industrial".